acaylor/ajs-blog/content/posts/colima.md

 ## Conclusion

 Colima is a simple and powerful tool that lets you run container runtimes on macOS (and Linux) with minimal setup.
-It leverages Lima to create and manage VMs that run Docker or Containerd.
-It also supports Kubernetes integration, so you can run a local cluster with K3s.
-Colima is a great alternative to Docker Desktop, especially for M1 Mac users who want to run containers with Rosetta 2 emulation.
+It leverages Lima to create and manage VMs that run Docker or containerd.
+It also supports Kubernetes integration, so you can run a local cluster.
+Colima is a great alternative to Docker Desktop, especially for M series Mac users who want to run containers with Rosetta 2 emulation.
+Emulation allows you to run containers that are different CPU architectures.
+Most desktop computers still use x86_64/amd64 architecture.